ethyca/fides/docs/fides/docs/fidesctl/quickstart/local_standalone.md

 ## Next Steps

-See the [Tutorial](../tutorial/index.md) page for a step-by-step guide on setting up a Fides data privacy workflow.
+See the [full installation](../installation/configuration.md) for a step-by-step guide to setting up a Fides data privacy workflow.